simoncerman/Counter/readme.md

 For more documentation read **documentation.pdf**.
 In this file you find some more interesting facts and importantly some extra info for you to be more educated!!!

 ### Contact
-You can contact me on local email: cerman.s@seznam.cz but at the same time on my buisness mail mineropka34@gmail.com.
-I will be happy to cooperate and learn new stuff.
+You can contact me on local email: cerman.s@seznam.cz